pejuko/i18n-translators-tools/README.md

 As you can see the old format is string and the new format is hash.
-If you use lambdas and procs objects, you should save them in separate file(s) because i18n-translate utility can't handle them but Translate backend can.
+If you use lambdas and procs objects, you should save them in separate file(s) in different (sub)directory because i18n-translate utility can't handle them but Translate backend can.

 Configure file format